Arwindhraj/Arwindhraj/README.md

 ##  Experience

 - **Student at SREC:** Pursuing a degree in Artificial Intelligence and Data Science
-- **Intern at Bimetal Bearings:** Worked on an impactful projects involving computer vision and contributing to real-world applications in the industry.
+- **Intern at Bimetal Bearings Limited:** Worked on an impactful projects involving computer vision and contributing to real-world applications in the industry.
 - **LinkedIn:** [View my profile](https://www.linkedin.com/in/arwindh-raj-0155b621a/) for detailed experience

 ##  Learning and Growing